apoorv098/StateWise-analysis-of-M.Tech-students-at-IIITD/README.md

 This is a small project about state wise analysis of students for M.Tech 2020-2022 session at IIIT Delhi.
 This idea/mini-project was given as a fun activity/assignment in our Induction session by Prof.Ponnurangam Kumaraguru, Dean of Student Affairs at IIIT Delhi.

+The mini-project includes the use of geopandas python library for mapping.

 ![](Images/Capture.PNG)